-Schoolmaster was designated an ecosystem component (EC) species in the Comprehensive ACL Amendment and is therefore not required to have an ACL or AMs in place.
-However, landings data show that some harvest of this species does take place, mainly in Florida.
-If the species were removed from the Snapper Grouper FMU, the State of Florida would propose restricting recreational and commercial harvest through a minimum size limit (10 inches) and including schoolmaster within the 10-fish snapper aggregate recreational bag limit.
-Hence, the State of Florida, by extending management of the species into federal waters, would offer a level of protection to schoolmaster that it is not currently afforded by federal management and would thus increase biological benefits to the species.
+Schoolmaster was designated an ecosystem component species in the Comprehensive ACL Amendment and is therefore not required to have ACLs or accountability measures.
+However, landings data show that some harvest of this species takes place, mainly in Florida.
+If the species were removed from the snapper grouper FMU and FMP, the state of Florida would propose restricting recreational and commercial harvest through a minimum size limit (10 inches fork length) and including schoolmaster within the 10-fish snapper aggregate recreational bag limit.
+Hence, the state of Florida, by extending management of the species into federal waters, would offer a level of protection to schoolmaster that it is not currently provided by federal management and would thus increase biological benefits to the species.
+The Habitat and Environmental Protection AP recommended the South Atlantic Council consider the essential fish habitat (EFH) ramifications of removing schoolmaster from the snapper grouper FMU.
+Section 4.1.1. and the Cumulative Effects Analysis of Amendment 35 in Chapter 6 discusses the EFH implications of removing schoolmaster, black snapper, dog snapper, and mahogany snapper from the snapper grouper FMU and FMP.

-The Council selected Preferred Alternatives 2-5 to remove black snapper, dog snapper, mahogany snapper, and schoolmaster from the Snapper Grouper Fishery Management Unit since they best meet the purpose and need to ensure that only snapper grouper species that require federal management are included in the Snapper Grouper FMP, that regulations for snapper grouper species in south Florida are as consistent as possible across state and federal jurisdictional boundaries, and to simplify federal management of the snapper grouper fishery without reducing protection for species rarely caught in states other than Florida.
-In addition, Preferred Alternatives 2-5 best meet the objectives of the Snapper Grouper FMP, as amended, while complying with the requirements of the Magnuson-Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act) and other applicable law.
+The South Atlantic Council selected Preferred Alternatives 2-5 to remove black snapper, dog snapper, mahogany snapper, and schoolmaster from the snapper grouper FMU and FMP, since removal best meets the purpose and need to ensure that only snapper grouper species that require federal management are included in the Snapper Grouper FMP, that regulations for snapper grouper species in south Florida are as consistent as possible across state and federal jurisdictional boundaries, and to simplify federal management of the snapper grouper fishery without reducing protection for species rarely caught in states other than Florida.
+In addition, Preferred Alternatives 2-5 best meet the objectives of the Snapper Grouper FMP, as amended, while complying with the requirements of the Magnuson-Stevens Act and other applicable law.

-5.2 Clarify regulations for golden tilefish endorsement
+5.2 Action 2.
+Clarify regulations for golden tilefish endorsement